cloudflare/cloudflare-docs/content/api/reference/permissions.md

 Each category contains Permission Groups related to those resources.
 DNS permissions belong to the Zone category, while Billing permissions belong to the Account category.
 Below is a list of the available token permissions.

-To obtain an updated list of token permissions, including the permission ID and the scope of each permission, use the [List permission groups](https://api.cloudflare.com/#permission-groups-list-permission-groups) API method.
+To obtain an updated list of token permissions, including the permission ID and the scope of each permission, use the [List permission groups](https://api.cloudflare.com/#permission-groups-list-permission-groups) endpoint.

 ## User permissions